lindo001/To_do_App/README.md

 ## Installation

-To get started with _Task Manager, follow these simple steps(You must have flutter installed):
+To get started with _Rabbit Notes, follow these simple steps(You must have flutter installed):

 1. Clone the repository: